bioexcel/biobb_mem/biobb_mem/docs/source/command_line.md

 * **cutoff** (*number*): (2.0) Cutoff distance (in nm) to be used when leaflet identification is performed..
 * **begin_frame** (*integer*): (-1) First frame index to be used for analysis..
 * **end_frame** (*integer*): (-1) Last frame index to be used for analysis..
+* **ignore_no_box** (*boolean*): (False) Ignore the absence of box information in the topology.
+If the topology does not contain box information, the box will be set to the minimum and maximum positions of the atoms..
 * **binary_path** (*string*): (fatslim) Path to the fatslim executable binary..
 * **remove_tmp** (*boolean*): (True) Remove temporal files..
 * **restart** (*boolean*): (False) Do not execute if output files exist..